ivanasbel/hello-world/README.md

 Just another repository

-This is where i time a little about mysel
+This is where i type a little about myself.